-Apply the first coat of paint by cutting in around the edges of the wall with a paintbrush plus between each joint of the cinder block.
-You want to paint the joints with a paintbrush because it is challenging to paint with a roller, and every pore of the cinder block needs to be painted.
+Apply the first coat of paint by cutting in around the edges of the wall with a paintbrush and also between each joint of the cinder block.
+You want to paint the joints with a paintbrush because it is challenging to paint with a roller, and every pore of the cinder block needs to be covered.

 SIDE NOTE: You could paint the whole wall with a paintbrush if you are worried about filling in each pore.

 Next, use a high-quality 1/2″ to 3/4″ nap roller to paint the rest of the wall with paint.
-Again you want to fill every pore and void on the wall’s surface with paint, so make sure this is happening as you roll on the paint.
+Again, you want to fill every pore and void on the wall’s surface with paint, so check that this is happening as you roll on the paint.

 Let the paint dry according to its instructions.
-Then you can apply a second coat the same way as the first coat.
-Take some extra time to make sure you are covering any pores you missed with the first coat.
+Then, you can apply a second coat the same way as the first coat (with a roller).
+Make sure you are covering any pores you missed with the first coat.

-Allow the second coat to dry then confirm that the pores are each painted.
-If you happened to miss some, use a paintbrush to cover these areas, then let it dry.
+Allow the second (and final) coat to dry; then, confirm that the pores are each painted.
+If you happen to miss some, use a paintbrush to cover these areas; then, let it dry.

-And that’s how you can paint cinder block interior walls.
+And that’s how you can paint (and waterproof) your cinder block interior walls.